awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-security-considerations.md

 **Configuring Zeppelin**

 Use Apache Zeppelin as a notebook for interactive data exploration\.
 For more information about Zeppelin, see [Apache Zeppelin](https://zeppelin.apache.org/)\.
 Zeppelin is included in Amazon EMR release version 5\.0\.0 and later\.
 Earlier release versions include Zeppelin as a sandbox application\.
-For more information, see [Amazon EMR 4\.x Release Versions](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-4x.html) in the *Amazon EMR Release Guide*\.
+For more information, see [Amazon EMR 4\.x release versions](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-4x.html) in the *Amazon EMR Release Guide*\.

 By default, Zeppelin is configured with a default login and password which in a multi\-tenant environment is not secure\.